PLEASE TOUCH

 (MFA Mid-Program Review - Minneapolis College of Art and Design 3/24/2023 to 4/2/2023)

-As a sculptor, I want to introduce people to trees, to the forest; I want to make the forest familiar, like family.
-The elements in my exhibit bring a realization of the personality of trees.
+The elements in my installation bring a realization of the personality of trees.
 Removing the natural tree shape, color and environment emphasizes what is left - the texture.
 The fascinating bark texture is like the wrinkles on a face that speak of what an individual has experienced throughout their life.
 That texture is meant to be touched and experienced.
+PLEASE TOUCH AND DISCOVER!

-I hope viewers take a renewed interest in trees just outside the window.
+• I hope viewers take a renewed interest in trees just outside the window, especially the white oak tree (circa 1850).